infogroup502/PPLAD/README.md

 - ## Usage
 1. Install Python 3.9, PyTorch >= 1.4.0
 2. Download the datasets
-3. To train and evaluate LTFAD on a dataset, run the following command:
+3. To train and evaluate PPLAD on a dataset, run the following command:
 ```bash
 python main.py
 ```